GeoWebCache/geowebcache/documentation/en/user/source/production/index.rst

 Resource Allocation
 -------------------

-Also see https://github.com/GeoWebCache/geowebcache/wiki/Estimating-the-number-of-tiles-and-size-on-disk for tools that can be used to estimate how much storage you need and how long seeding will take
+Also see https://github.com/GeoWebCache/geowebcache/wiki/Estimating-the-number-of-tiles-and-size-on-disk for table that can be used to estimate how much storage you need and how long seeding will take

 Clustering